railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

 The double-entry management in Open ERP enables you to run very advanced traceability.
 All operations are formalized in terms of stock moves, so it's very simple to search for the cause of a gap in the whole stock moves.

-.. tip::   **Definition** *Upstream and downstream traceability*
+.. note:: Upstream and downstream traceability

+..
+TODO - I don't think that this is the right direction

-    Upstream traceability runs from the raw materials received from the supplier and follows the chain to the finished products delivered to customers.
+    **Upstream** traceability runs from the raw materials received from the supplier and follows the chain to the finished products delivered to customers.

-    Downstream traceability follows the product in the other direction, from customer to the different suppliers of raw material.
+    **Downstream** traceability follows the product in the other direction, from customer to the different suppliers of raw material.

 Stock Moves
 ------------

-To look at the history of transactions about a product or a given location, use the menu: Stock Management > Traceability > Low Level > Stock Moves.
+To look at the history of transactions about a product or a given location, use the menu *Stock Management > Traceability > Low Level > Stock Moves*.
 All the operations are then available.
 You can filter on the various field to retrieve the operations about an order, or a production, or a source location, or any given destination.

 .. figure:: images/stock_move_tree.png
    :align: center